Mary Euphrasia Pelletier

-Pelletier died in Angers, France, in 1868 and was canonized by Pope Pius XII in 1940.
+Pope Pius XII canonised Mary Euphrasia Pelletier in 1940.
 Her feast day is 24 April.

 Biography

 Pelletier was born on 31 July 1796 on Noirmoutier a small island off the northwest coast of France.
 Her parents had fled there thinking that they could escape the violence of the French Revolution.
 She was the 8th child of Julian and Anne Pelletier.
 Her father died when she was ten years old.
 In 1810 her mother placed Pelletier in a boarding school in Tours.
 Her mother died in 1813.